devlinjunker/template.github.semver/CONTRIBUTING.md

+### Best Practices

+#### Branching and Pull Requests
+View the strategies outlined in our Wiki for [best practices for branching and merging new features](https://github.com/devlinjunker/template.github/wiki/Branching-and-Pull-Requests), as well as steps to take when reviewing other submissions.
+The Git Hooks and Actions in this template are designed to encourage following these best strategies.

-### Security
+#### Security
-Review our [Security Policy](SECURITY.md) for how to submit bug reports and design principles to follow when contributing.
+Review the [Security Policy](SECURITY.md) for an idea of how to submit bug reports and a review of security design principles to follow when contributing.

-### Style Guide
+#### Style Guide
 Make sure to only include basic documentation and Github setup files in this Template!
+Once you start your project, you should detail your style guide here or link to a Wiki page from here.

+Some ideas of things to include in your styleguide include:
+ - Code Formating and (linting) tools used to ensure the style is met
+ - Organization of Files
+ - Best practices for designing new features

+#### Testing
+This template doesn't include any tests yet (although we could add them...).
+Once you start using this for your own project though, you should include any testing details and requirements here.

+Ideas to consider for testing:
+ - unit tests
+ - integration tess
+ - e2e tests
+ - automation tests
+ - contract tests
+ - mutation tests

+#### Release
+This template uses [Semantic Versioning](https://github.com/devlinjunker/template.github/wiki/Semantic-Versioning-&-Release) to label each iteration of the final project.
+This ensures a consitent and meaningful format for numbering releases.

+Release branches are cut from the `develop` branch and merged into `main` after review.
+They are then tagged and marked as a release with a changelog (generated from the commit messages) of the changes made since the last release.

+This process can be improved upon in projects that use this template by:
+ - Building and Adding code Artifacts to releases
+ - Including Github Milestones